Science at Maine Coast Semester

 Required, Prerequisite: None

 In this hands-on, place-based science course, students learn about marine and terrestrial ecology through immersion in the varied ecosystems found on the Maine coast.
-Chewonki Neck is located where the rivers meet the sea, along an estuary, with proximity to rocky coasts, sandy beaches, freshwater streams, bogs, beaver ponds, and forests.
-During the semester students hone their powers of observation and description, and develop an in-depth understanding of the natural history of the Maine coast.
+Chewonki Neck is located where the rivers meet the sea, along an estuary, with proximity to rocky coasts, sandy beaches, freshwater streams, bogs, ponds, and forests.
+Anchored by their direct experience, students hone their powers of observation, description and asking good questions.
+They integrate their field experience with knowledge from texts and lectures to develop an in-depth understanding of the natural history of the Maine coast.
+We learn how organisms interact with the environment, integrating evolution, geology, and conservation.
+Students leave with skills and knowledge that enable them to start to understand natural systems they encounter elsewhere.

-Students will work with a variety of texts in this course, including field guides, peer-reviewed research articles, and classic natural history texts that focus on description and interpretation of the natural world.
-Supplemental texts for this course reflect recent developments in natural sciences.
+Students work with a variety of texts in this course, including field guides, peer-reviewed research articles, and contemporary natural history writing.
+Selected texts include:

-- Winter World and Summer World, Bernd Heinrich
+- Winter World and Trees in My Forest, Bernd Heinrich